-This is an advanced function for autoguiding when a guiding camera is used either via an ST-4 guiding port or using the ASCOM protocol.
+This is an advanced function for autoguiding when a guiding camera is used either via a Guide Port (ST-4) or using the ASCOM protocol.
 Before autoguiding, align the polar axis carefully.
 Select an appropriate guiding speed.
 The latest firmware allows you to set the R.A. and DEC guiding speed differently.
 The R.A. guiding speed can be set between $\pm 0.01X$ to $\pm 0.90X$ sidereal rate.
 The DEC guiding speed can be set between $\pm 0.10X$ to $\pm 0.99X$ sidereal rate.
 Follow the instructions of your autoguiding software for detailed guiding operation.

-The guide port wiring is shown in Figure 6, which has same pin-out as that from Celestron / Starlight Xpress / Orion Mount / Orion Autoguider/ QHY5 autoguider.
+The guide port wiring is shown in Error!
+Reference source not found., which has same pin-out as that rom Celestron / Starlight Xpress / Orion Mount / Orion Autoguider/ QHY5 autoguider.